Ristretto vs Espresso: So Easily Confused, Or Not?

 In this article, we’ll answer the ristretto vs espresso difference.
 I’ll run through each of them and then put them head-to-head.

 Espresso is a concentrated coffee.
 Imagine taking all the flavours, texture, and aroma from a regular cup of coffee and packing it into 30-45 ml.
 That’s what an espresso drink is.
 Typically, you use a standard dose of 18 grams of finely ground coffee beans with about double that in water.
 The end result is a flavour bomb of 30-45 ml espresso (1).
 To make it, you should have an espresso machine or a manual espresso maker, and some wisely picked coffee beans.

 The defining feature of espresso is the crema.

 The crema is the light brown, kind of foamy bit at the top of an espresso shot.
 The crema is all the tasty oils that are extracted from the coffee ground during the brewing process.
-A good espresso should have a rich, colorful, and thick crema.
+A good espresso should have a rich, colourful, and thick crema.

 Espresso vs Coffee is an interesting thing to keep in mind.
 It’s like rectangles and squares.
 Each coffee drink has its own name.
 Going through our coffee drinks chart will help keep all the names straight!

 - Traditional, espresso is the base for the most popular coffee drinks around the world

 - Easy to make, pretty much every consumer espresso machine is programmed for traditional espresso